Bogota is the sprawling capital of Colombia and the country's largest city by a landslide.

 Getting There & Away

 Do not pay more than the rate on the slip of paper.
-Tipping is not expected, however rounding up to the nearest thousand pesos is always appreciated by the drivers.
+Tipping is not expected; however, the drivers always appreciate rounding up to the nearest thousand pesos.

 Internet Access: Free wi-fi is available.